MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Add-AzureRemoteAppUser.md

 This command adds the Microsoft Account PattiFuller@contoso.com to the collection named Contoso.

+<a name='example-2-add-a-user-using-an-azure-active-directory-account'></a>

-### Example 2: Add a user using an Azure Active Directory account
+### Example 2: Add a user using a Microsoft Entra account
 ```
 PS C:\> Add-AzureRemoteAppUser -CollectionName "Contoso" -UserType OrgId -UserUpn "PattiFuller@contoso.com"
 ```

-This command adds the Azure Active Directory account PattiFuller@contoso.com to the collection named Contoso.
+This command adds the Microsoft Entra account PattiFuller@contoso.com to the collection named Contoso.

 ## PARAMETERS